Random Number Generator

 value.>>> from neoradium import random >>> # Creating an unpredictable random generator based on "MT19937" >>> myGen = random.getGenerator(np.random.MT19937()) # No seed specified -> Unpredictable >>> myGen.integers(0,10,5) array([1, 8, 6, 8, 9])- PCG64DXSM:

 Permuted Congruential Generator (64-bit, PCG64 DXSM).
 This is based on Numpy’s PCG64DXSM class.
-You can make this random generator predictable by providing a
+The generator can be made deterministic by providing a

 seed